GSathish/eece211/5-Mutability.md

 These two changes have created a subtle bug.
 When the client looks up `"bitdiddle"` and gets back a char array, now both the client and the implementer's cache are pointing to the *same* char array.
 The array is aliased.
-That means that the client's obscuring code is actually overwriting the identifier in the cache, so future calls to `getMidId("bitdiddle")` will not return the full 9-digit number, like "928432033", but instead the obscured version "*****2033".
+That means that the client's obscuring code is actually overwriting the identifier in the cache, so future calls to `getUBCId("bitdiddle")` will not return the full 9-digit number, like "928432033", but instead the obscured version "*****2033".

 **Sharing a mutable object complicates a contract**.
 If this contract failure went to software engineering court, it would be contentious.